-Ice cream has a lot of fat which floats, ice crystals float, and a lot of air which definitely floats.
-Those ingredients help make ice cream a great floater!
+Ice cream has a lot of ice crystals that float, a lot of fat which floats and a lot of air which for sure floats.
+Those ingredients all together make ice cream a great floater!

 If you refreeze melted ice cream, why is it never as good as it was before?

-When the ice cream melts, the liquid ice cream fills up the air pockets.
-When it refreezes, there are fewer air pockets, so the ice cream is less airy and fluffy.
-The other reason is that when the ice cream melts, the original tiny ice crystals melt.
+The liquid ice cream fills up the air pockets, when the ice cream melts.
+But when it refreezes, there are fewer air pockets and as a result ice cream is less airy and fluffy.
+The other reason is that when the ice cream melts, the original tiny ice crystals melts off.
 Refreezing the ice cream makes larger ice crystals which makes the ice cream too crunchy.